-Former U.S. Olympic Official Says He Was Fired For Exposing Mistreatment Of Athletes
+'I Was Raising Hell': Fired Ex-U.S. Olympic VP Says He Exposed Athlete Mistreatment

 According to the lawsuit, Moreau became aware an athlete, who's since been identified as Olympic medal-winning cyclist Kelly Catlin, attempted suicide in February 2019.
 The athlete then disengaged from follow-up psychiatric care.
 Moreau sensed this was a warning sign officials needed to act on, but instead of immediate help, USOPC officials decided to form a committee to discuss how to help.

-"I was so exasperated," says Moreau, "I finally said, 'Look, in the next day, next week, next month or next year, an athlete we are responsible for will again take their own life.'
+"I was so exasperated," Moreau says.
+"I finally said, 'Look, in the next day, next week, next month or next year, an athlete we are responsible for will again take their own life.'
 That was March 7th."

 The next day, the athlete died by suicide.

 "I was just crushed," Moreau says.
 "I just thought, we didn't do right by her.
-And I don't know what I should've done or could've done but something should've been done. "
+And I don't know what I should've done or could've done, but something should've been done."

-Moreau says he said as much in an email to higher ups at the USOPC about two weeks later.
+Moreau says he said as much in an email to higher-ups at the USOPC about two weeks later.

-"[it was about] getting serious about mental health," Moreau says, adding, "The communications [with USOPC officials] at that time were frankly dropping because I was raising hell with them that they need to get serious about taking care of athletes."
+"[It was about] getting serious about mental health," Moreau says, adding, "The communications [with USOPC officials] at that time were frankly dropping because I was raising hell with them that they need to get serious about taking care of athletes."

 "I didn't even get a reply to that email.
-In fact in the last paragraph I said if you're sick of hearing from me, you need to let me know."
+In fact, in the last paragraph I said, 'If you're sick of hearing from me, you need to let me know.' "

 The lack of response was not new.
 Moreau says at least for the last two years of his tenure at the USOPC, he felt alone and confused by his isolation.

 "Why won't people engage?" he asked then, and now.
 "Why won't people listen?
-Why won't they do the right thing, when it's so clear the path to take.
+Why won't they do the right thing when it's so clear the path to take?
 And also, it's not that hard.
 It wasn't that big a lift.
 But they wouldn't even try.
 I just couldn't understand it.
 Still don't."

 Termination